 On-site classroom courses for college credit are currently offered at approximately twenty-five participating North Carolina correctional facilities during the fall, spring, and summer terms.
 As with campus courses, each course consists of forty-five total classroom hours.
 Class sessions consist of fifteen three-hour classes, either one evening a week (for fifteen weeks) or two evenings a week (for seven and a half weeks).
 The final examination in on-site courses is given by the instructor during the last class of the term.

 Credits for self-paced and on-site classroom courses taken through the Correctional Education Program are transferable to other colleges, universities, and community colleges that offer an equivalent course, as long as the student has a final course grade of C or better.

-Associate Director for Correctional Education
+Assistant Director of Correctional Education